lockness-Ko/wot/README.md

   - This also allows you to access the tor proxy directly with the localhost:5090 localnet exclusion in the proxychains.conf file
   - `curl -v --proxy socks5h://127.0.0.1:5090 https://3g2upl4pq6kufc4m.onion` (curling the duckduckgo tor url)
   - Now you do not have to specify the socks proxy and just do `curl https://3g2upl4pq6kufc4m.onion`
+ - Now running on archlinux (faster).
+You can still use the old versions that run on ubuntu, just supply a command line argument into run-linux with the version:
+  - `./run-linux banana` (this is the newest, non-archlinux version)
+ - Feel free to build

 ## > **Install**

-To install simply run clone the repo and type `docker build -t wot .`:
+To install simply run clone the repo and type `./run-linux`

 **YOU MUST HAVE TOR PROXY RUNNING ON PORT 9050 ON LOCALHOST FOR THE COFFEE VERSION**